pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I don't remember anything.

+## munch munched(t) (reg)
+* What have you been munching on?
+  * I have been munching on the tasty belgian waffles that you made for me, my dear!

 ## mitigate mitigated (id) (reg)
 * We have mitigated our risks by hiring a red-team to follow up on our implementation.